-4.1.1.
+a.
 Global motion field

-Ardizzone et al. (1999) use global motion field to model the global motion in video sequences for similarity query.
-The idea is to divide a frame into 4 or 16 quadrants, each with a motion feature consisting of magnitude and direction.
+Ardizzone et al. [2] use global motion field to model the global motion in video sequences for similarity query.
+The idea is to divide a frame into 4 or 16 quadrants with each quadrant a motion feature in terms of magnitude and direction.
 For magnitude, average value is used, and the query can be specified by high or low magnitude.
-For directional feature, either average or dominant motion vector direction (such as the largest bin in angle histogram), as well as angle histogram (90 directions, 4° each) is computed.
+For directional feature, either average or dominant motion vector direction (such as the largest bin in angle histogram), as well as angle histogram (90 directions, 4 degree each) is computed.
 Note that the number of bins should not be too large, because MPEG motion vectors are sparse in inter-coded frames.
-The authors have also derived similar motion features using optical flows in the pixel domain (Ardizzone et al., 1996).
+The authors have also derived similar motion features using optical flows in the pixel domain [3].

-4.1.2.
+b.
 Motion-based segmentation